Queen Elizabeth II privately marks her 96th birthday

 But the in-person appearance was rare.
 The Queen has increasingly relied on Prince Charles to take on public engagements in the twilight of her reign, most recently offering alms to senior citizens at the Royal Maundy service at St. George’s Chapel.

-Charles took on the traditional task of distributing specially minted coins to pensioners who were being recognized for service to the church and the local community.
+Charles took on the traditional task of distributing specially minted coins to retirees who were being recognized for service to the church and the local community.

 This year, 96 men and 96 women received the coins, one for each year of the queen’s life.